code-computerlove/coding-guidelines/README.md

 ### Testing

-The default testing frameworks are:
+The default testing frameworks that should be used:

 * [Mocha](https://mochajs.org/) as the test runner
 * [Chai](http://chaijs.com/) as assertion, BDD